 A number of community dedicated spaces, including playgrounds, outdoor meeting spaces, an ecumenical chapel and a space managed by the sustainability steward.
 Listed heritage features of the site have all been audited, preserved and restored.
 Commitment to establishing a long-term sustainability steward to champion One Planet Living.

 Five different habitat types will have differentiated management regimes and interconnectivity for wildlife between them, including water meadows, flow meadows, gravel pioneer surfaces, trees and shrubs.
 Wildlife-friendly lighting, interpretive boards, careful soil management and permeable surfaces.
 Green roof on WCC building.

 Travel and transport

-Limited car parking spaces, ample and secure bike storage (100 spaces per building), showers, and bus pass subsidies.
+Limited car parking spaces, ample and secure bike storage (100 spaces per building), showers, and encouragement for introduction of bus subsidies.
 Great access to public transport links.
-A new tramway, due to open in late 2026, will connect the western edge of Green Village with downtown Geneva and out to the French side of the city.
+A new tramway, due to open in late 2026, will connect the western edge of Green Village with downtown Geneva and out to the neighbouring French suburbs.

 Zero carbon energy

 Excellent fabric efficiency standards.
 Heat recovery via double-flow ventilation and active automated shading means no air conditioning is required.
 100% renewable electricity from the grid will top up the onsite solar array